Percy Principles of Art and

 paint

-it, and fling it with clay and glaze.
+it, and fling it in clay and glaze.
 Ideas are free.
 The

-ability to express a good idea in an effective way becomes good
+ability to express a good idea is a valuable artistic ability.

 Lindsay, poet and